 This page is a part of the general article dedicated to Music-Reading Problems.
-Here we will look specifically and uniquely at problems of reading pitches (not rhythms).
+Here we will look specifically and uniquely at some of the most common problems that we might come up against in our reading of pitches (not rhythms).

 WHERE THE NOTES THAT SOUND ARE NOT THE WRITTEN NOTES

 There are two standard situations in which the notes that sound are not the notes that are written: